Piezoelectric Tube Scanners

 Mounting

 The most common mounting configuration is the cantilever arrangement with a fixed base and free end.
-The base can be bonded directly to an insulating surface with a two part epoxy such as Araldite, or a high viscosity Cyanoacrylate such as Loctite Super Glue Gel.
-Piezoelectric Tubes can also be bonded to a conductive surface by removing a small amount of electrode as described in “Electrodes” below.
+The base can be bonded directly to an insulating surface with a general purpose two-part epoxy such as Loctite 3430.
+Piezoelectric Tubes can also be bonded to a conductive surface if >0.5mm clearance is maintained between high-voltage electrodes and the surface.

 Electrodes